 "I think that it is very important to interject that Bill Clinton is a different conversation," Farrow told Maher.
 "He has been credibly accused of rape.
 That has nothing to do with gray areas.
 I think that the Juanita Broaddrick claim has been overdue for revisiting."

-In 1999, Broaddrick sued Clinton, seeking documents that might be relevant to her allegations.But a judge dismissed her lawsuit in 2001.
+Former presidents receive lifetime Secret Service details and a six-figure annual pension, in addition to various other benefits.
+In 1999, Broaddrick sued Clinton, seeking documents that might be relevant to her allegations, but a judge dismissed her lawsuit in 2001.

 When you block a person, they can no longer invite you to a private message or post to your profile wall.
 Replies and comments they make will be collapsed/hidden by default.
 Finally, you'll never receive email notifications about content they create or likes they designate for your content.

 Note: if you proceed, you will no longer be following .